 The most important action you can take is making your landing page mobile-friendly.
 Around half of searchers will be using a mobile device, so ensure your website displays properly for them.
 This will be even more important from March 2021, when Google will roll out mobile-first indexing.

 Clear calls to action will also make searchers stick around.
 Buttons should stand out – colour is a good way to do this – and their copy should be straightforward.
 People want to know what will happen when they click something, so be direct.
-‘Learn more’ is vague but gets the point across, while ‘Similar courses’ shows a user exactly what will happen when they click.
+‘Learn more’ is vague but gets the point across, while ‘Similar courses’ or ‘Enrol now’ show a user exactly what will happen when they click.

 If there’s one thing you shouldn’t do, it’s that you shouldn’t make users sign up to mailing lists right off the bat.
 They’ve only just found your site, so it’s too early to pull them further down the funnel.
 If you do have sign-up form – maybe for an open day – don’t include too many fields.
 Nothing will turn a prospective student off more than having to fill in ten fields just so you can capture their information.

 Retargeting isn’t a bad thing.
 Don’t be shy about sending content to emails you’ve collected.
 Some great assets to put in remarketing emails are: